Crosschecking Cosmic Distances from DESI BAO and DES SNe: Acknowledgements

 \section{Acknowledgements}

+We thank Ioannis Pantos and Leandros Perivolaropoulos for correspondence.
 This article/publication is based upon work from COST Action CA21136 – “Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)”, supported by COST (European Cooperation in Science and Technology).
 MLH is supported by Secihti grant 806098.
+The work of MMShJ is in part supported by the INSF research chair grant No.40405163.